birgander2/PyRAT/README.md

 Pyrat is developed in Python 3.
 It does _not_ run under Python 2.
 Required python packages are specified in the file _requirements.txt_.
 Currently, it is required to use python 3.4 (and not python >=3.5) since some packages have not yet been updated to python >=3.5.
-We recommend using the Anaconda Python distribution.
+We recommend using the free [Anaconda Python distribution](https://docs.continuum.io/anaconda).
 With Anaconda, you can create and activate a pyrat-compatible virtual environment with the commands:

-    conda env create -f requirements.txt -n pyrat source activate pyrat   [on Linux]
+    conda env create -f requirements.txt -n ve4pyrat source activate ve4pyrat   [on Linux]
-    activate pyrat          [on Windows]
+    activate ve4pyrat          [on Windows]

 Basically all developments are done on a Linux system.
 As a pure python / cython project, pyrat should run also on Windows and OSX, but this is genuinely untested.